Magdeburg rights: Implementation across Europe

+In Galicia-Volhynia the first city known to have adopted Magdeburg rights was Volodymyr in Volhynia.
+Initially, the law only concerned ethnic German population, but in 1339 Sanok became the first town whose entire population was granted Magdeburg rights by king Yuri II Boleslav.

 Following the formation of the Polish–Lithuanian union in 1385, Magdeburg rights spread to Lithuania, first granted to the chief cities of Vilnius, Brest and Kaunas, although more slowly than earlier in Poland, especially late in the east and in private towns.
 In the 15th and 16th centuries, the rights were granted to many other towns, including, chronologically, Trakai, Grodno, Kyiv, Polotsk, Minsk, Novogrudok, Rechytsa, Slonim, Barysaw, Mogilev, Mazyr, Mir, Pińsk, Alytus, Nyasvizh, Šiauliai, Biržai, Lida, Kėdainiai and Vitebsk.
 Magdeburg rights in Lithuania were initially modeled after the Polish cities of Kraków and Lublin, and then after Vilnius.